livingsocial/lein-dependency-check/README.md

 Project-level configuration may be provided under a `:dependency-check` key in your project.clj.
 Currently supported options are:
  * `:log` log each vulnerability found to stdout
  * `:throw` throw an exception after analysis and reporting if vulnerabilities are found, eg. to fail a build
- * `:properties-file` properties file to merge with DependencyCheck settings
+ * `properties-file` Specifies a file that contains properties to merge with default values
+ * `output-format` Vector of desired output formats: xml, csv, json, html, vuln, all
+ * `output-directory` Directory to output results to

 ## Usage